-As at January 31, 2015, the Company has determined that it does not have any decommissioning and restoration obligations related to current or former operations in excess of the reclamation bonds held by the B.C.
-Ministry of Energy and Mines.
+As at April 30, 2015, the Company has determined that it does not have any decommissioning and restoration obligations related to current or former operations.

 4.5 Impairment of Non-Financial Assets

 For the purposes of assessing impairment, the recoverable amount of an asset, which is the higher of its fair value less costs to sell and its value in use, is estimated.